farukc/AzureIoTHub-TI-CC3200/README.md

         4. Save your sketch, compile and upload it to your TI CC3200 XL
         5. Using Energia's "Serial Monitor", verify that your TI CC3200 XL is connected to your IoT Hub and started sending telemetry data

- 2. Get your telemetry data out of Azure Stream Analytics:
-  1. Create an Azure Stream Analytics service and define the "input" and "output"
+ 2. Get your telemetry data out of Azure Stream Analytics by creating an Azure Stream Analytics job, defining the "input", "output" and "query" and running it
    1. Go to [http://portal.azure.com](http://portal.azure.com) and login to the portal
    2. Click "New" and select "Internet of Things" and then "Stream Analytics job" as shown below :
    ![](images/asa_01.png)